ninewise/alarm/README.md

 really should go sleeping), or long time planning (sending you a mail the day before your exam).

+## Running it yourself

+Just run `alarm-cli.sh`, and the rest should be self-explanatory.

 ## Known bugs

 As the daemon and the cli use the same files, they might clash.
 For now, try